 Think about details you would see at a hotel or high-end property.

-- Place your best towels in the bathrooms.
+- Place your best towels in the bathrooms and kitchen.

-- Tidy up the rooms by removing extra furniture, pictures and clutter… in other words, clear more space
+- Tidy up the rooms by removing extra furniture, pictures and clutter… in other words, create more space

 - Bring out only the most attractive items and take down anything that’s old and outdated.
-Sometimes these aren’t things you would use in your typical day, bringing them into your home during these moments will make visitors to your home feel a sense of luxury and elegance.
+Sometimes these aren’t things you would use in your typical day, setting them up in your home during these moments will make the visitors to your home feel a sense of luxury and elegance.